 concerns & responses about detecting & fixing both manual and automatic heating and a/c ductwork zone dampers & airflow controls used to control airflow through the heating or cooling ductwork.

 4-in HVAC duct manual volume damper with sleeve

 - speedi-products ac-vdq 06 6-inch sizes galvanized duct volume damper w/quad

 - fantech ir 6 duct iris damper, manual, 6″

 - neverest rk 4″ expert backdraft shutter damper adapter duct.

 - wire stripper

-Don’t forget to order residential air duct cleaning services to avoid costly repair in the future.
+Don’t forget to order HVAC duct cleaning services to avoid costly repairs in the future.

 6-in Hvac Duct Manual Volume Air Damper with Handle